NinjaNas/ATS-Programming-Database/README.md

   - \pool - Create pool connections to the database

-  - \authorize - Middleware to create authorization for certain files
+  - \authorize - Middleware to create authorization for certain files or use it as middleware for certain HTTPS requests

     Pages: